finnigar/finnigar/README.md

  * Since this instruction set is intended for beginners, **no experience is required** with any of the tools that will be described in this set.
  * The only prerequisite required is that the reader has a **résumé**.
  * You should also have a valid email address.
 This will be required in order to set up your GitHub account.
- * **Recommendation:** Use a computer to complete this.
+ * **Recommendation:** Use a computer to complete these instructions.
 It would be difficult to complete these steps using a mobile device.

  ## Instructions on How to Host Your Résumé